早稲田文学編集室

 Translated by Michael Emmerich

-Born in Osaka in 1976.
-In 2007, she made her debut with the novel “Watakushiritsu in Ha - matawa Sekai”.
-This novel was widely recognized as it became the nominee for the most renowned award in Japan, the ‘Akutagawa Prize (Akutagawa Ryunosuke Sho)’.
-She won this award with the novel, “Chichi to Ran”.
+Mieko Kawakami was born in Osaka in 1976.
+In 2007, she made her debut with the novel Watakushiritsu in Ha - matawa Sekai.
+This novel was widely recognized as it became the nominee for the most renowned award in Japan, The Akutagawa Ryunosuke Prize.
+She won this award with the novel, Chichi to Ran.

-She was described as “Depicting objects with shapes in front of her eyes, like the touch of the hand, trailing her finger tips through them, with her very own stroke of gest.
-While she appears to be freewheeling, in truth her ability to weave the words with the utmost care is quite remarkable”.
-She is also active as a singer and a poet.
-She was awarded the ‘Nakahara Chuya Award (Nakahara Chuya Sho)’ in 2009, with her poetry collection “Sentan de Sasuwa Sasareruwa Soraewa”.
-Her first full length novel “Heaven” won the ‘the award of the Ministry of Education,Culture,Sports,Science and Technology (Geijutsu Sensho Monbukagakudaijinn Sinjinsho)’ and the ‘Murasaki Shikibu Award (Murasakishikibu Sho)’.
+She was described as "Depicting objects with shapes in front of her eyes, like the touch of the hand, trailing her finger tips through them, with her very own stroke of gest.
+While she appears to be freewheeling, in truth her ability to weave the words with the utmost care is quite remarkable".

 She is widely recognized as the most sought after writer in Japan today.

-Shin Fukunaga
+Shin FUKUNAGA

 "Almost Everything in the World"